Axios

 Axios is a US digital news organisation founded in 2017 by former Politico veterans Jim VandeHei, Mike Allen, and Roy Schwartz.
 Headquartered in Arlington, Virginia, it built its reputation on the 'smart brevity' format: short, structured articles prioritising speed and signal over depth.
 Cox Enterprises acquired it in 2022 for approximately $525 million.
 It publishes across web and newsletters, with AM/PM editions read widely across Washington political and policy circles.

 Across the Iran conflict, Axios has been a primary conduit for US and Israeli intelligence leaks.
 It identified Mohammad Bagher Ghalibaf as Iran's designated interlocutor before any government confirmed it, reported that the CIA and Mossad were hunting for proof that Iran's new Supreme Leader was alive, and revealed that Benjamin Netanyahu had quietly asked Washington whether secret Iran talks were under way.
-In April 2026, Trump told Axios he had extended his Hormuz deadline for the fifth time; the interview is one of the clearest on-record presidential statements of the conflict's diplomatic pace.
+In April 2026, Trump told Axios he had extended his Hormuz Deadline for the fifth time; the interview is one of the clearest on-record presidential statements of the conflict's diplomatic pace.

-On Day 74 (11 May 2026), Axios published its most consequential Iran leak of the conflict: three discrete military options under White House review — resume bombing at 25% of peak intensity, a special-forces operation to seize Iran's enriched uranium stockpiles, and a ground operation to take control of the Hormuz strait.
+On Day 74 (11 May 2026), Axios published its most consequential Iran leak of the conflict: three discrete military options under White House review, specifically to resume bombing at 25% of peak intensity, a special-forces operation to seize Iran's enriched uranium stockpiles, and a ground operation to take control of the Hormuz strait.
 No signed order existed for any of the three; the leak is consistent with Axios's established pattern of US officials using the outlet to signal negotiating leverage during stalled diplomatic periods.
 Axios occupies an unusual editorial position: it functions as both a news outlet and a back-channel instrument, with officials selectively feeding it sensitive information to shape the negotiating environment.
 That dual role raises questions about editorial independence and whether its scoops reflect journalistic enterprise or managed disclosure.